mmaul/pkgtool/README.md

 CATEGORY: UTIL

 LIBDIR: PKGTOOL

 -----

 PKGTOOL is what happens when a build system, a package manager and a test framework meet up at a bar and have a few too many drinks.
-Seriously though pkgtool is a underlying framwork that contains the common aspects of the different facets.
-As an aside the flx compiler API interface happend by at the bar towards the end and got in on the fun.
+Seriously though pkgtool is a underlying framwork that contains the common aspects.
+As an aside a flx compiler API interface happend by at the bar towards the end and got in on the fun.

-Specialization of the facets is presented to the user at the interface level.
 Two user interfaces exist, the package manager ''scoop'' and the build framework SetupTool.
-The package manager ''scoop'' exists as an independant executable while SetupTool exists as a user implementable framework for package build management.
+The package manager ''scoop'' exists as an independant executable while SetupTool exists as a user implementable framework for package build and test management.

 Features
 =======